 - Think about making changes to your car, home or workplace to ease any stress on your joints.
 You may be able to get help from an occupational therapist.
 This is a health professional who can give practical assistance to help you manage with everyday tasks and increase your independence.

 - Use braces or supports to keep your joint stable and provide support.
-Ask your GP about these.
+Ask your physiotherapist about these.

-Painkillers may help to ease your pain and stiffness, but they can’t make your condition better.
-Paracetamol may help for mild pain.
+Painkillers may help to ease your pain and stiffness, but they can’t cure osteoarthritis.
+Paracetamol generally helps for mild pain, although experts now think that it doesn’t work as well as they previously thought for everyone.
 You can also try non-steroidal anti-inflammatory (NSAID) creams and gels, such as ibuprofen and diclofenac.
-You can rub these directly onto your joint.
-Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.
+You can rub these directly on to your joint.
+Your GP may also prescribe a cream containing a painkilling substance called capsaicin, which is made from the pepper plant.
+Always read the patient information leaflet that comes with your medicine and if you have any questions ask your pharmacist for advice.

 If these medicines don’t work, your GP may suggest you take NSAIDs as tablets rather than as a cream or gel.
-He or she may also suggest a stronger type of painkiller called an opioid.
-If you’re taking NSAID tablets regularly, your GP may offer you a medicine called a proton pump inhibitor as well.
-This will protect your stomach and reduce the risk of side-effects from NSAIDs.
-Using NSAIDs for long periods is usually safe but it has been linked with heart, kidney and stomach problems.
+They may also suggest a stronger type of painkiller called an opioid.
+Using NSAIDs for long periods is usually safe, but it has been linked with heart, kidney and stomach problems.
+Ask your doctor about how these risks might apply to you.

 You may decide to try a type of pain relief called transcutaneous electrical nerve stimulation (TENS).
 This is an electronic device that sends pulses through your skin to your nerve endings.
 It interferes with the messages being sent to your brain and may help to relieve your pain.
-Some people with osteoarthritis find it useful, although it doesn’t work for everyone.
+Some people with osteoarthritis may find it useful, although it is controversial whether TENS works for many patients or for long periods of time

 You can buy a TENS machine from your pharmacy.
-You could ask your physiotherapist if you can borrow one to trial before you decide to buy one.
+You could ask your physiotherapist if you can borrow one to try out before you decide to buy one.

-If you have severe pain from osteoarthritis or it has a significant impact on your life, your doctor may suggest you have surgery.
-Which type of surgery you’re offered will depend on your personal circumstances.
+If you have severe pain from osteoarthritis or it has a significant impact on your life, your doctor may suggest you have an operation.
+This will usually be for hip or knee osteoarthritis, and only after you’ve tried other non-surgical treatments.
 This could be keyhole surgery or an operation to replace part, or the whole, of your affected joint with an artificial one.
-Your doctor will discuss these options with you to help you make a decision that’s right for you.
+Your doctor will discuss with you what’s best in your particular circumstances.

-You might find that fish oils, such as cod liver oil, help to ease pain and stiffness.
-However, there is no strong evidence that they work for osteoarthritis.
+You might feel that fish oils, such as cod liver oil, help to ease pain and stiffness.
+However, experts can’t yet say that they really work for osteoarthritis.

-The exact reasons why you may develop osteoarthritis aren’t fully understood at present.
+We don’t fully understand why a person gets osteoarthritis.
 However, certain factors may increase your risk of developing the condition.
 You’re more likely to develop osteoarthritis if:

 - one of your parents has the condition